Cost of Living in Sweden for Indian Students in 2026

 Cost of Living in Lund

-Lund is also a university town in the southern part of Sweden.
-It has a good standard of living and cheap house rents, which are cheaper than in Stockholm and Gothenburg.
+Lund is also a university town in the south of Sweden, with a strong international student presence and rental prices that are typically lower than in Stockholm and Gothenburg.

-Here’s a table with a breakdown of the key monthly living expenses you can expect to pay in Lund.
+Here’s a breakdown of the key monthly living expenses you can expect to pay in Lund in 2026.

 Area of Expense